Who are we?

 • How does our being descendants of a Holocaust survivor influence how we react to the increase in supremacist movements, anti-Semitism, Holocaust deniers, and the movements that advocate the abolition of Israel?

-The overall focus of this group is an exploration of our family's relationship to the Holocaust and how our ancestors and how we have been, or continue to be impacted.
+The overall focus of this group is an exploration of our family's relationship to the Holocaust and how our ancestors and how we have been, or continue to be, impacted.
 Some of us are interested in Social Action, some in Holocaust Education, and some in Intergenerational issues.
 Many of us are interested in aspects of all three areas or their intersection.

 This group is non-political.
 We appreciate our differences and our commonalities.
 We make it a priority to create a peaceful experience where we feel comfort and solidarity with one another.
 Differences of opinion are shared with respect.
+Prior to COVID days, a Convening Team planned agendas and welcomed suggestions.

-The History Center
+The History Center is located at:

 110 North Tioga Street